Wanted murder suspect hiding in the area, Aiken County Sheriff's Office says

 A 911 caller reported that a male asked for help because his friend had been shot, the sheriff's office reported.

-Responding deputies found Cuteri in the driver seat of a vehicle with an apparent gunshot wound to her body, according to deputies.
+Responding deputies found Cuteri in the driver's seat of a vehicle with an apparent gunshot wound to her body, according to deputies.

 When Aiken County EMS arrived on scene, they determined that Cuteri was dead.

-The witness told deputies that three Black males shot at their vehicle when they pulled in the driveway and fled in a black sedan right after shots were fired.
+A witness told deputies three Black males had shot at their vehicle when they pulled in the driveway and fled in a black sedan after shots were fired.
 The shooting is believed to be drug related, the sheriff's office reported.

 The suspects drove away right after the shots were fired, Abdullah said.